roemeren/tableau-workbook-extractor/_sources/roadmap.rst.txt

 Known Issues
 -------------

-Some of these issues stem from limitations within our tool.
+Some of these issues stem from limitations within the tool.
-Others are related to the current version of the tableaudocumentapi Python package, which is no longer actively developed.
+Others are related to the current version of the ``tableaudocumentapi`` Python package, which at the moment doesn't appear to be actively developed.
 The lack of new releases may be related to emerging alternatives, such as the official Tableau Metadata API and other third-party solutions for managing Tableau workbooks.

 - **Incomplete Processing of Tableau Workbooks**: Some Tableau workbooks generate errors during analysis, and further investigation is needed to